mngyuan/build-your-portfolio-workshop/README.md

 ```

 box model
+---
 * padding / margin / border
 * margin 0 auto

+all you need to know as a designer
+---
 http://motherfuckingwebsite.com/
 http://bettermotherfuckingwebsite.com/

 how to pick what goes in your portfolio
+---
 * feedback from FRIENDS
 * variety
 * what you're proud of